tsrobinson/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am an Assistant Professor in Quantitative Comparative Politics at the [School of Government and International Affairs](https://www.dur.ac.uk/sgia/), Durham University.
-I am also currently a [research collaborator](https://research.fb.com/) onsite with Facebook's Statistics and Privacy team.
+I am also currently a [research collaborator](https://research.fb.com/) onsite with Meta's Statistics and Privacy team.

 My research interests surround money in politics, democratic representation and voter behaviour, as well as methodological issues within experimental and computational social science.